John Chavis (American football): Arkansas

 In January 2018, Chavis was hired to be the defensive coordinator for the Arkansas Razorbacks, under new head coach Chad Morris.
 Chavis was terminated for convenience following the 2019 season with a $1.25 million buyout.

 Birmingham Stallions

-In March of 2022, it was announced that Chavis would be joining Skip Holtz's staff as the defensive coordinator for the Birmingham Stallions.
+In March 2022, it was announced that Chavis would be joining Skip Holtz's staff as the defensive coordinator for the Birmingham Stallions.
+He left the team on May 28, 2024.